Skip to Content

 Shortening: Adds tenderness and a slightly crumbly texture to the cookies.
 Shortening keeps the cookies crisp around the edges without spreading too much.

-Molasses: The key ingredient for gingersnaps, providing a distinctive dark color, deep flavor, and chewy texture.
+Molasses: The key ingredient for gingersnaps, providing a distinctive dark color, rich flavor, and chewy texture.
+We like to use mild molasses for this recipe (sometimes labeled light molasses), but you can also use dark molasses for a stronger, more intense flavor.

 Egg: Binds the ingredients together.